inventree/inventree-docs/docs/start/docker_prod.md

 This production setup guide uses the official InvenTree docker image, available from dockerhub.
 The provided docker-compose file targets `inventree:stable` by default.

+#### Docker Compose

+A sample [docker compose file](https://github.com/inventree/InvenTree/blob/master/docker/production/docker-compose.yml) is provided to sequence all the required processes.

+*If you require a different configuration, use this file as a starting point*.

 #### Static and Media Files

 The sample docker-compose configuration outlined on this page uses nginx to serve static files and media files.
 If you change this configuration, you will need to ensure that static and media files are served correctly.